 When one brain can do a lot, I cannot imagine how much we can achieve with two or more.
 Honestly, I assume that one of the reasons why others choose to enroll in a review center is to find a community for support in any possible way.

-This is probably one of the most important tips anyone can have.
+This is probably one of the most important tips to pass LET.
 In my case, I basically had three support groups.

 1. Online support groups are free and available anytime.
 You can find many groups online that post questions on a daily basis.
 You are stuck in a traffic jam?
 Then open your Facebook and answer questions.
 Are you anxious about the review?
 Share your thoughts and they are willing to help you.

 **You may join our Clopified group and post your own questions too.
 Click here.

 2. Enroll in a final coaching session.
 I enrolled for a final coaching session for the reason that I wanted to hear insights of others.
 It’s a good tip but you can skip this one especially if you don’t have much time anymore.
 They will basically give you tips to pass LET.
 Most of the tips I heard from the final coaching are quite similar to what I saw online.